ChemeketaCS/csweb/content/assignments/cs290/202040/01/_index.md

 {{% /sample_run %}}

 Make the webpages listed below - it is fine to make more than the listed three.
 Your HTML should be well formed and cleanly formatted.
+You can name each file whatever you like other than **Home** which must be `index.html`.

 All your web pages should share some common elements.
 They should each have a `<nav>` area at the top of the page with a list of links to all of the pages in your site.